It’s exciting times. Today, we’ll be comparing two of the latest robotic vacuums – the Neato D7 vs. the

-All the other features of the robot can be accessed via the Neato app (more on that below).
+All the other robot features can be accessed via the Neato app (more on that below).

 The Neato D7 has a similar design to the

-This design is a little different from the S9, where the side brush is further ahead of the primary brush roll.
+This design is slightly different from the S9, where the side brush is further ahead of the primary brush roll.

 Main Brush Roll